France Slashes Visas For Algeria, Morocco, Tunisia In Migrant Row - UrduPoint

 Immigration is shaping up to be a key issue in next year's French presidential election, when Macron is widely expected to face off again against the far-right leader Marine Le Pen.

-When visa requests are denied, French authorities must still secure a consular pass in order to forcibly expel individuals to their home countries, a document that Paris says Algiers, Rabat and Tunis are refusing to provide.
+When a French court denies a person's visa request, authorities must still secure a special travel pass from his or her home country in order to forcibly expel them, a document that Paris says Algiers, Rabat and Tunis are refusing to provide.

 "There was dialogue, then there were threats, and today we're carrying out those threats," Attal said.